 Insulin Potentiation Therapy (IPT)

 Insulin Potentiation Chemotherapy (IPT), also known as low dose chemotherapy, is one of the safest and most innovative approaches to treating cancer.
 It is a kinder, gentler way to fight cancer effectively, including particularly aggressive cancers such as lung cancer and colon cancer, but is also effective on a wide variety of cancer types.
-This alternative treatment has almost none of the side effects such as nausea, radical hair loss, liver damage, and DNA distortion that we see routinely with standard chemotherapy.
+IPT is an alternative cancer treatment that has almost none of the side effects such as nausea, radical hair loss, liver damage, and DNA distortion that we see routinely with standard chemotherapy.
 The key to IPT as a cancer cure is the body's own hormone – insulin.

 To learn more about IPT, please take a moment to view a presentation on this treatment prepared by Dr. Frank George.
 This presentation includes the advantages of insulin potentiation therapy, case studies, and an outline of the 4-fold approach to IPT taken by the doctors at EuroMed Foundation.
 You may also visit our FAQ page for answers to commonly asked questions about IPT.

 Insulin manages the delivery of glucose across cell membranes into the cells.
 Cancer cells have 10-20 times more insulin receptors on their surface than normal cells.
 When insulin is released into the bloodstream by the pancreas in response to a meal, the insulin attaches to these receptors on the surface of the cell and, like a key fitting into a lock, opens channels in the cell wall to allow nutrients to go into the cell.
 Because cancer cells have more of these receptors, they compete for food better than normal cells.
 In this way, cancer cells thrive and normal cells are compromised.

-To find out more about how the EuroMed Foundation uses IPT as a cancer cure, click here to request your free personal orientation online.
+To find out more about how the EuroMed Foundation uses IPT as a cancer cure, request your free personal orientation online.
 One of our doctors will be happy to answer your basic questions in person or over the phone.

 Sugar – The Sweet Spot for Cancer